Ford Taunus P1: Development

 The planning for Ford Germany's new ponton bodied passenger car began in 1949.
 Several aspects of the car's development reflected the advantages and the disadvantages of running a business with management decisions necessarily split between two continents at a time when even international telephone calls needed to be pre-booked.

 The original plan for the strikingly modern design came from Ford in the USA who drew up a proposal based on the ponton format Champion model introduced to the US auto-market a few years earlier by Studebaker.
 The Studebaker design had already proved highly influential on the domestic programs of mainstream US automakers.
 Cologne based production engineers adapted the US proposal for the German market.
-The Studebaker featured a large roundel directly above the front grill on which was displayed the propeller of an airplane.
+The Studebaker featured a large roundel directly above the front grille on which was displayed the propeller of an airplane.
 The Ford Project 1 also featured a prominent roundel at the front of the car, but in place of the Studebaker's propeller design, the Ford roundel featured a hemispherical depiction of half a globe.
 This bold and unusual decoration led to the new car becoming known as the "Weltkugeltaunus" (Globe Taunus).

 The proposal from Ford in America called for a monocoque construction, following the lead (in Germany) of the 1937 Opel Olympia.
 Ford of Germany had no experience of this construction method, having spent most of the 1940s concentrating on building light trucks.
 Project 1's predecessor, the Ford Taunus designed in the 1930s, had had its body built by Ambi Budd, an independent specialist pressed steel body builder in Berlin until 1948, and after the Berlin firm had its surviving plant crated up and shipped to the Soviet Union, Ford had in 1948 been driven to having Ford Taunus bodies produced by competitors and specialists from northern Germany, Volkswagen and Karmann.
 Ford's Cologne management sought cooperation from other German automakers with developing the processes necessary for producing the monocoque Project 1 model, but the other German automakers had priorities of their own, and in the end it was with support from Ford of France that the production lines for German Ford's project 1 were set up at the company's Cologne plant.

 In due course, and not before a certain amount of confusion concerning the naming of the car, Ford's Project 1 was released to the market as the Ford Taunus 12M.
 It proved a success.
 By the time the half globe was removed from the car's nose, 247,174 of the 12M version had been sold along with 127,942 of the subsequently introduced Ford Taunus 15Ms.